The Good Samaritan is a model of 'the Charitable Man', but lately he too has been mugged.

 He has no doubt that Nichols’s anathema owes more to political prejudice than to religious doctrine:

-‘Vincent Nichols is pure Merseyside Catholic — tribally old Labour.
+One would have hoped that a Cardinal's traditional enemy was the Devil, but times have changed, it seems.‘Vincent Nichols is pure Merseyside Catholic — tribally old Labour.
 He’s a clever man, but he’s never deviated from his traditional politics.
 He doesn’t seem to understand the moral imperative behind welfare reform — or want to understand it.
 He is too polite to say that Tories are his ancestral enemies, but I bet he thinks it.’

 I interviewed Nichols once and was impressed by his obvious intelligence.
 I wrote: ‘He has the fluency any politician would envy, while his hooded eyes inevitably invoke an intensely calculating mind.’